jakearmijo/next-ArmijoPortfolio/blogposts/aws-dev-ops-prof.md

 - value in the **build spec declaration** takes lowest precedence
 - DO NOT SET ENV VAR with 'CODEBUILD_'

-### CW
+### CloudWatch

 - With CloudTrail enabled create CW Event rule to track AWS API call via CloudTrail
 - use SNS as a target for notification
-- create a rule that triggers on an action by an AWS service that doesn not emit events, you can base the rule on API calls
+- create a rule that triggers on an action by an AWS service that does not emit events, you can base the rule on API calls
 - Dynamo Streams captures information but do not capture DeleteTable API calls, they only capture item level events

 #### Resolving the audit deficiency requires the creation of a centralized log monitoring capability for the AWS-based apps and infrastructure, and for certain on-premises systems that they interface with